How Can Limitation Act Be Invoked In Matters Relating To Arbitration And Conciliation?

-The United Nations Commission on International Trade Law (UNCITRAL) has adopted the UNCITRAL Model Law on International Commercial Arbitration in 1985; the general assembly of the united nations has recommended that all countries shall give due consideration to the model laws.
-Model Law and Rules make significant contributions to the establishment of a unified legal framework for the fair and efficient settlement of disputes arising in international commercial relations; taking into consideration of these model laws, parliament in its 47th republic enacted arbitration and conciliation Act 1996.
-The Act was enacted with an intention of speed and smooth resolution of disputes with the help of arbitration and conciliation proceedings thereby reducing the burden of courts.
-The arbitration Act is amended from time to time to make it more effective and arbitration and conciliation Act 2015 was enacted to fulfil the object of the Act.
+The United Nations Commission on International Trade Law (UNCITRAL) has adopted the UNCITRAL Model Law on International Commercial Arbitration in 1985; the general assembly of the united nations has recommended that all countries give due consideration the model laws.
+Model Law and Rules make significant contributions to establishing a unified legal framework for the fair and efficient settlement of disputes arising in international commercial relations; considering these model laws, parliament in its 47th republic enacted the arbitration and conciliation Act 1996.
+The Act was enacted with the intention of speed and smooth resolution of disputes with the help of arbitration and conciliation proceedings, thereby reducing the burden of courts.
+The arbitration Act is amended from time to time to make it more effective, and the arbitration and conciliation Act 2015 was enacted to fulfil the Act's object.

 Provisions in Question

-The arbitration and conciliation act 1996 provides with provision of arbitral awards, its enforcement and appeals.
+The arbitration and conciliation act 1996 provides the provision of arbitral awards, their enforcement and appeals.
 Section 34 of the act and section 37 of the act deals with the appeal provision part.
-These sections are quite easy to read but difficult to interpret.
-There has always been a contradiction between the interpretation of section 34 and section 37 of the act where section 34 clearly stipulates the time period within which appeal has to be filed section 37 speaks about appeal from orders of original jurisdiction but does not expressly provide for any time limit for filing an appeal.
-The question which exists is whether section 37 follows section 34 or laws of limitation shall be applied in interpreting section 37 by virtue of section 43 of the Act.
+These sections are pretty easy to read but difficult to interpret.
+There has always been a contradiction between the interpretation of section 34 and section 37 of the act, where section 34 stipulates the period within which appeal has to be filed.
+Section 37 speaks about the appeal from orders of original jurisdiction but does not expressly provide for any time limit for filing an appeal.
+The question which exists is whether section 37 follows section 34 or laws of limitation shall be applied in interpreting section 37 under section 43 of the Act.

-Section 34 sub-section 3 and sub section 4 of the Arbitration and conciliation Act 1996
+Section 34 sub-section three and subsection 4 of the Arbitration and conciliation Act 1996

-(4) On receipt of an application under sub-section (1), the Court may, where it is appropriate and it is so requested by a party, adjourn the proceedings for a period of time determined by it in order to give the arbitral tribunal an opportunity to resume the arbitral proceedings or to take such other action as in the opinion of arbitral tribunal will eliminate the grounds for setting aside the arbitral award.
+(4) On receipt of an application under sub-section (1), the Court may, where it is appropriate.
+A party so requests it adjourn the proceedings for a period determined by it to allow the arbitral tribunal to resume the arbitral proceedings or take such other action as in the opinion of the arbitral tribunal will eliminate the grounds for setting aside the arbitral award.

 Section 37 of the Act states,